isabella232/bas-style-kit/README.md

 Font face declarations and and font-family selections are defined through the BAS Style Kit's Less/CSS styles

 Font files themselves are copied to their correct location using `gulp fonts`.

+### Utility tasks

+These tasks are useful as part of larger workflows, they have limited utility on their own.

+* `gulp clean` - this will remove all files in `dist` (but not the `dist` directory itself) and all BAS Style Kit related files in `documentation/end-users/dist`

 ### Documentation